This page provides answers to FAQ’s regarding Christmas Holidays and the family law issues which are particularly relevant at this time of the year.

 In the case of there being a court order in place, what can I, as the non-resident parent do, if the resident parent does not provide the contact as per the court order over the Christmas holidays?

-The non-resident parent can enforce the order once the courts have re-opened after the Christmas holidays.
-The court have the power to sanction the resident parent if they do not have a reasonable justification for breaching the court order.
-If the breach occurs at a time when the courts are not closed, it may be possible to enforce the order but it depends on the capacity of the court at the time of the application.
+The non-resident parent can seek to enforce the court order once the courts reopen after the Christmas holidays.
+The court has the authority to sanction the resident parent if they cannot provide a reasonable justification for breaching the order.
+If the breach occurs when the courts are open, it may be possible to enforce the order, depending on the court’s capacity at the time of the application.
 It is not in the remit of the Police to facilitate court ordered contact as it is a civil issue.

 In the case of there being a court order in place, what can I do if Christmas holiday arrangements are not stipulated in the final order?